KIS ACTIVESG

 The investable universe for the short part of the portfolio is made of all securities issued by European issuers with a focus and medium and large cap companies.
 Companies with the best 10% ESG scores assigned as described above within each industry sector cannot be shorted.

-The sustainable investments that the Sub-Fund intends to make are considered not to cause significant harm to any environmental or social sustainable investment objective as the Management Company takes into account all PAIs disclosed in Table 1 of Annex I of the Commission Delegated Regulation (EU) 2022/1288.
+The sustainable investments that the Sub-Fund intends to make are considered not to cause significant harm to any environmental or social sustainable investment objective as the Management Company takes into account all PAIs disclosed in Table 1 as well as any relevant ones from Tables 2 and 3 of Annex I of the Commission Delegated Regulation (EU) 2022/1288.
 The Management Company verifies the respect of the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights.

 Compliance with the DNSH principle is verified at the time of the investment and subsequently monitored.